veracity/veracity-documentation/sections/dataworkbench/apimanagement.md

 4. To save changes, select the **Save** button.

 ## To regenerate a service account secret
+Note that regenerating invalidates the old secret immediately.

 To regenerate a service account secret:
 1. In your workspace, select the **API management** tab.
 2. In the left sidebar, select a service account.
 3. Next to the **Service account secret**, select **Regenerate**.

+Remember that secrets expire 2 years after creation and they need to be manually regenerated.
+Also, you will not be notified before your secret expires.

 ## To delete a service account
 To delete a service account: